Cacti/spine/README.md

 **PLEASE READ**

 Feature branch for `1.2.x` has been merged into the `develop` branch.
-This means things may and will break, but they will eventually be fixed
+This means things may and will break, but they will eventually be fixed.

+> DEVELOP branch is currently considered UNSTABLE, use with caution!

 -----------------------------------------------------------------------------